The Joneses: Plot

-Eventually, each member of the team finds that the constant pretense slowly erodes their individual desires.
-Jenn's dreams of running away with a rich, older man come to a close when she realizes that she was being used by Alex.
-Mick has a crisis of conscience when Naomi gets into a car accident after drinking too much of a wine cooler that the family was marketing to teens.
-Worse, when he makes a pass at Naomi's brother, he gets punched in return, giving him a black eye.
+Eventually, each member of the team finds that the constant pretense slowly erodes their desires.
+Jenn's dreams of running away with a rich, older man come to a close when she realizes that she is being used by Alex.
+Mick has a crisis of conscience when Naomi gets into a car accident after drinking too much of a wine cooler they were marketing to teens.
+Worse, when he makes a pass at Naomi's brother, he gets a black eye in return.

 After amassing nearly record-breaking numbers, Steve is offered the chance to join an "icon" unit alone.
 He refuses, knowing that this is Kate's dream and because he believes that the "family" can do it together.

 When Steve's closest friend in the community, Larry, reveals that he's going to lose his house because he's overextended his credit, Steve tries again to see if Kate wants something more than a pretend marriage.
 She rebuffs him, and the next day Steve discovers to his horror that Larry has committed suicide over the debts.

 Grief-stricken, Steve confesses to the community about the real nature of his job.
 With their covers blown, the rest of the Joneses leave quickly and are reassigned to a new home.

 Steve refuses the offer to join an icon cell and tracks the family down to their new location.
 There, he reunites with Kate and tries one last time to convince her to leave.
-Though hesitant she follows him out of town and agrees to meet his family in Arizona.
+Though hesitant, she follows him out of town and agrees to meet his family in Arizona.